County Mayo Ireland · Co. Mayo · Pullathomas Save · Share

 By air

-Ireland West Airport (NOC) is 90 km south.
-Dublin is 4+ hours.
+Ireland West Airport (NOC) at Knock is roughly 100 km south.
+Dublin is a four-hour-plus drive.